goblinfactory/spike-pdfgenerator-2026/pdfApi/README.md

 # Playwright .NET PDF Spike

-> **⚠️ DISCLAIMER:** This is a proof-of-concept spike project for evaluating PDF generation approaches.
-Not intended for production use.
-No warranty or security guarantees are provided.

 Windows container notes: see `README-windows.md`.

 Minimal .NET 8 Web API that uses Playwright .NET (Chromium headless) to render HTML templates to PDF, all inside a single Docker container.